cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ## Other MPI Example Programs

 You will find lots of example programs on the internet when you search for it.
 Please let us know about such examples and we will add the here.
-YOu can also contribute to our repository and add example programs that we then include in this document.
+You can also contribute to our repository and add example programs that we then include in this document.
 In return you will become a co-author or get acknowledged.

 * A program to calculate PI is provided at